top of page

 The competition is initiated by Podillia-based electronics and robotics manufacturers, members of the Vinnytsia Automation and Instrument Making Cluster.

-✅ ‘HARDOTON.
+✅ ‘HARDOTHON.
 Technological Stability’ is a competition for educational and applied projects in the field of hardware and automation, aimed at forming a sustainable ecosystem for training engineers for modern industry.

 The competition implements a cluster GRANT PROGRAMME to support teachers and students in the instrument engineering sector, which includes: